Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Premium

-With only a slight jump in price, we get into premium hip pack territory above around $125.
-In this price range, most hip packs come with bladders and many boast larger carrying capacity or features that aim to enhance comfort.
-Evoc’s Hip Pack Pro 3 ($150) neatly organizes up to 3 liters of gear, carries 1.5 liters of water in a bladder, and has a super comfortable overlapping stretch waistband and the best back ventilation system we’ve seen.
+With only a slight jump in price, we get into premium hip pack territory around $125.
+In this price range, most hip packs come with bladders, and many boast larger carrying capacity or features that aim to enhance comfort.
+Evoc’s Hip Pack Pro 3 ($150) neatly organizes up to 3 liters of gear, carries 1.5 liters of water in a bladder, and has a super comfortable overlapping stretch waistband and one of the best back ventilation systems we’ve seen.

 Frequently Asked Questions